-How Troops killed Ossy, notorious militant leader, others in shootout - Nigeria Today
+How Troops killeds ‘Ossy Ibori’, notorious militant leader, others in shootout - Nigeria Today

 “As soon as he came out to meet his girlfriend, the soldiers were around him and as he tried to escape, he was gunned down.”

-The post How Troops killed Ossy, notorious militant leader, others in shootout appeared first on Vanguard News.
+The post How Troops killeds ‘Ossy Ibori’, notorious militant leader, others in shootout appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.Do you ever have any question about anything you wish to ask and get answer?
 Click here to ask